K-12 Leadership Portfolio Requirement

 Portfolio Entries (Artifacts)

-The focus of your portfolio entry is to reflect on how the programs, policies or procedures studied in the coursework address the questions raised in the five dimensions of the portfolio: focus on learning, monitoring teaching and learning, building nested learning communities, acquiring and allocating resources, and ensuring a safe and effective learning environment.
-The portfolio reflection should connect the artifact explicitly to the core questions of each of the five portfolio dimensions.
+The focus of your portfolio entry is to reflect on how the programs, policies or procedures studied in the coursework address the questions raised in the five domains of the portfolio: focus on learning, monitoring teaching and learning, building nested learning communities, acquiring and allocating resources, and ensuring a safe and effective learning environment.
+The portfolio reflection should connect the artifacts explicitly to the core questions of each of the five portfolio dimensions.